 American Time Use Survey (ATUS) Leave Module Microdata Files

-questions about workers’ access to and use of paid and unpaid leave with additional questions about workers' job flexibility and work schedules.
-Data files for the 2017-18 Leave and Job
+The 2017-18 Leave and Job Flexibilities Module was fielded from January 2017 through December 2018 and included questions about workers’ access to and use of paid and unpaid leave with additional questions about workers' job flexibilities and work schedules.

 About ATUS Data

-ATUS 2011 Leave Module Data Dictionary
+ATUS Leave Module Data Dictionaries

-ATUS 2011 Leave Module Data Files
+ATUS Leave Module Data Files

-Last Modified Date: June 19, 2019
+Last Modified Date: September 24, 2019